 \subsection{An example}

 We give examples of normal surfaces $X$ over any algebraically closed field $k$ on which there exist $PGL(m)$-bundles which are generically trivial but not Zariski locally trivial.

 We begin with some preliminary remarks: Firstly, to prove the existence of $PGL(m)$-bundles as above (with $m$ not specified) it suffices to construct elements of the Brauer group $Br(X)$ which are generically trivial but not locally trivial.
-(That such examples should exist has been suggested by Grothendieck \cite[page 75]{GBII}, but we do not know a reference where this has been made explicit.)
-Furthermore, a theorem of Gabber (unpublished, also see \cite{deJ}) implies that for any quasi-projective\footnote{We only use the case of affine $X$ which is proved in \cite{gabber}.} variety $X$, the Brauer group is equal to the torsion in $H^2_{et}(X, \mathbb{G}_m)$, so if the characteristic $p$ of $k$ does not divide $n$, the Kummer sequence shows that it suffices to find elements of $H^2_{et}(X, \mu_n)$ which are generically trivial but not locally trivial.
+(That such examples should not be difficult to construct has been suggested by Grothendieck \cite[p.~75]{GBII}, but we do not know a reference where this has been made explicit.)
+Furthermore, by a theorem of Gabber (\cite{gabber}, \cite[Corollary 9]{Hoobler}) for any normal quasi-projective surface\footnote{In fact, Gabber has proved this for any quasi-projective variety (unpublished, see \cite{deJ}) and Schr\"oer has proved this for any geometrically normal (separated) surface.} $X$ the Brauer group is equal to the torsion in $H^2_{et}(X, \mathbb{G}_m)$, so if the characteristic $p$ of $k$ does not divide $n$, the Kummer sequence shows that it suffices to find elements of $H^2_{et}(X, \mu_n)$ which are generically trivial but not locally trivial.
 We give an example where such elements exist for any such $n>1$.

 Let $E \subset \mathbb{P}^2_k$ be an elliptic curve and let $p_1, p_2, \dots, p_{10}$ be distinct points on $E$.
 Let $X'$ be the blow up of $\mathbb{P}^2_k$ at these points and let $E'$ be the strict transform of $E$.
 We have $(E')^2 = -1$ and if there exists an ample line bundle $L$ on $X'$ and a positive integer $a$ such that $L|_{E'} \cong \mathcal{O}(-aE')|_{E'}$ then it is well known (and easy to see) that there exists a morphism $\pi: X' \to X$, where $X$ is a normal projective surface, which contracts $E'$ and is an isomorphism onto its image when restricted to $X' \setminus E'$.
 To ensure this it suffices, for example, to have positive integers $a', b'$ such that $\mathcal{O}_{X'}(a'H)|_{E'} =\mathcal{O}_{E'}( b(p_1 +p_2 +\dots + p_{10}))$ in $\Pic(E)$, where $H$ is the pullback of the class of a line in $\mathbb{P}^2$.